Local Outreach to Suicide Survivors (LOSS)

 • For Support Groups – Be able to serve for at least 6 months after initial training.

-• For LOSS team suicide survivor direct outreach volunteers should be available to be “on-call” for 1-2 days per month.
+• For direct outreach to survivors of suicide loss volunteers should be available to be “on-call” for 1-2 days per month.

 • Be able to attend all debriefs and 90% of all team meetings.